17aakashsingh1999/cbse12scraper/README.md

 ﻿# CBSE CLASS 12 RESULT SCRAPPER
-I wrote this script to find marks of students of my school and also to learn selenium and beautifulsoup while i wrote this.
+I wrote this script to find marks of students of my school and also to learn selenium and beautifulsoup side-by-side.

 In order suit the script to your needs modify the **`script.py`**.
-The various difficult looking lines have been annotate to make it easy to understand.
+The various difficult looking lines have been annotated to make them easy to understand.

 To run the script make sure you have **Python3** with **selenium**, **Chrome webdriver executable** and **beautifulsoup** installed.